-Lambda has started adapting existing oil and gas infrastructure to enable the storage of 160 million metric tons of CO2 captured from multiple carbon intensive operations, including ethanol plants, cement plants, natural gas processing plants, and future industrial sources with a desire to produce carbon neutral products.
+Lambda is adapting existing oil and gas infrastructure to enable the storage of 160 million metric tonnes of CO2 captured from multiple carbon-intensive operations, including ethanol plants, cement plants and natural gas processing plants.

 These CO2 sources will produce low carbon-intensity transportation fuel, cement, natural gas, and products to assist the State of Michigan in achieving its aggressive decarbonization goals.